IzzatFirdaus/motac-irms/README.md

   </a>
   <h2 align="center">MOTAC Integrated Resource Management System</h2>
   <p align="center">
-    A centralized system for managing Email/User ID Provisioning and ICT Equipment Loans at the Ministry of Tourism, Arts and Culture, Malaysia.<br />
+    A centralized system for managing ICT Equipment Loans and a Helpdesk/Ticketing System at the Ministry of Tourism, Arts and Culture, Malaysia.<br />
     Based on the amralsaleeh/HRMS template structure and enhanced for MOTAC's operational needs.<br /><br />
     <a href="https://github.com/IzzatFirdaus/MOTAC_ICT_LOAN_HRMS/issues">Report Bug</a>
     ·